OBIS-0003: Attribution Tag Data Model and Exchange Format#

 - it draws

-- it honours revocation (§10.2); and
+- it honours revocation (§9.2); and

-- it applies the privacy provisions of §12 to
+- it applies the privacy provisions of §11 to

-individual-category attributions.
+party.individual-category attributions.

 Conformance does not require an implementation to produce tags.
 A read-only consumer is conformant if it preserves the above when re-emitting received records.

-14. Open issues#
+13. Open issues#

 - PROV-O / JSON-LD context.
 A normative

-- Bundle signing.
+@contextmapping to RDF terms is desirable for full PROV interoperability and is deferred to a future revision. - Bundle signing.
 Cryptographic signing of bundles and revocations is desirable for non-repudiation and is deferred.

 References#